-Brad has now been in a multi-point rural pastoral charge for four years.
-Melissa is currently serving as an associate priest in a larger urban congregation.
+At the time of this article, Brad had been in a multi-point rural pastoral charge for four years.
+Melissa was currently serving as an associate priest in a larger urban congregation.
 They are classmates from their seminary days.
 Imagine them meeting again in the lunch line at an evangelism conference.

 Community Change — A Universal Challenge.
 At the table, they share their personal updates (spouse, kids, health, hobbies?) and common acquaintances (contacts, developments, news?).
 Then comes the “how’s it going in ministry?” question.
 Knowing each other so well, they wisely avoid the common pitfalls of many pastoral conversations (exaggeration, comparison, competition).
 In this case, both honestly share the positive ministry feedback they are getting both from diocese and parish leaders.
 But they share a common, uneasy feeling.
 Their settings are vastly different, but their unsettledness has a common source.
 Brad expresses it in the words, “It feels like our congregation is having a declining impact on the changing community around us.”
 “Change is the one constant in our community,” is how Melissa puts it.
 “The neighbourhoods we serve are in perpetual transition.
 It’s hard to know what to do anymore to meet needs in the community around us.”

 Before leaving the table for the afternoon conference session, they make a pact.
 “Let’s both try to get a fresh understanding of our ministry context in the next twelve months.
 And to insure that this is more than just good intentions, we should be accountable to each other.
 Let’s meet here for lunch at next year’s conference to share what we learned as well as anything we did in parish ministry in light of it.”